vcfvct/aws-exam/README.md

 * single node, multi-node(1. lead node which manage connections and queries.
 2.compute node).
 * column based. advanced compresion. only avail in 1 AZ
 * default block size for columnar storage is 1M, which is more efficient and further reduces the number of I/O requests needed to perform any database loading or other operations that are part of query execution.
+* auto backup.

 ## elasticache
 * improve latency and thruput of read heavy.
 * Options: Redis and Memcached.
-  * Redis has read replica.
+  * Redis has read replica. and auto backup option

 ## Route 53
 * difference with cname, alias record can map naked domain name(`example.com`), but cname cannot(it can only map to like www.example.com, server1.example.com). and cname get charged but alias does not.
 * In addition to hosting domains, Route 53 serves as a domain registrar
+* R53 DNS failover can be integrated with ELB to health check on both elb and the instances behind. so it could direct traffic away from failed elb instance, or failover to other regions when problem.

 ## VPC
 * A VPC spans all the Availability Zones in the region.
 After creating a VPC, you can add one or more subnets in each Availability Zone.
 When you create a subnet, you specify the CIDR block for the subnet, which is a subset of the VPC CIDR block. **Each subnet must reside entirely within one Availability Zone and cannot span zones**.
 Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones.
 By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location.
 We assign a unique ID to each subnet.